 • Melasma

 There are three types of Fraxel lasers, and you and your doctor should discuss which one is best suited for you.
-Each one will generally require more than one visit, with periods of recovery in between that have varying lengths.

 • Fraxel Restore is an erbium, non-ablative laser, primarily used to target superficial issues in the skin, like toning and texture.
 This is less aggressive and has a quicker recovery period.

 • Fraxel Dual splits the difference between the two; there are actually two lasers involved, one that targets surface pigmentation and one that goes deeper to work on lines.
+This is the device we call our workhorse.

-Many of the benefits of Fraxel can last for years.
 Fraxel can repair some of the damage to your skin from severe acne scars or surgical scars, but it may be necessary to have a regular follow-up procedure every few years, depending on the severity of the original condition.
-An average of 3 to 5 sessions, spaced 2 to 4 weeks apart, is to be expected.
-The same goes for pigmentation or wrinkles and fine lines.
-You’ll see better skin tone and texture, and it can help reduce the size of large pores and halt the growth of precancerous lesions.
-But there may be a need for repeat visits for those issues as well.
-Unfortunately, the aging process is impossible to stop, even with the evolution of laser technology.
-Fraxel is not a miracle procedure, but it does hold great promise for fixing some areas of your skin that cannot be addressed with creams, hydration, or diet.
+An average of 3 to 5 sessions, spaced 4 to 6 weeks apart, is to be expected.

 BOOK AN APPOINTMENT